open-telemetry/opentelemetry-specification/specification/trace/api.md

 or the name of a subtask or stage within a larger computation.
-The span name SHOULD be the most general string that identifies a (statistically) interesting _class of Spans_, rather than individual Span instances.
+The span name SHOULD be the most general string that identifies a (statistically) interesting _class of Spans_, rather than individual Span instances while still being human-readable.
 That is, "get_user" is a reasonable name, while "get_user/314159", where "314159" is a user ID, is not a good name due to its high cardinality.
-While a human-readable span name can be useful, one SHOULD NOT compromise on the generality of the span name to improve human-readability.
+Generality SHOULD be prioritized over human-readability.

 For example, here are potential span names for an endpoint that gets a hypothetical account information: